+We could have done more in advising grantees about budget preparation and the need to make this process as consultative and as inclusive as possible.
+We found that those with more experience of applying for funding from international organisations valued their own labour and costs at a far more realistic rate.
+Those with less experience tended to chronically under-budget their own time, equipment, travel and administrative costs.
 A key challenge with grantees was due diligence.
-All too often, due diligence is a tick-box exercise focussing on the existence - or lack thereof - of systems and processes thought to symbolise good governance and management.
+All too often, due diligence is treated as a tickbox exercise focussing on the existence - or lack thereof - of systems and processes thought to symbolise good governance and management.
 Although due diligence required us to request from our grantees a series of documents about finance and ethics in their host organisation, we recognised that statements and policies alone do not guarantee (or sometimes even indicate) sustained capacity.
-The way we viewed and implemented due diligence evolved with our own experience.
+The way we viewed and implemented due diligence evolved with our own experience, developing methods appropriate to each situation.
 With the increased number of grants given, bringing different setups in organisations, we learned what kinds of new thinking and activities were required to set up equitable relationships.
 We knew we needed to foster trust between our team and our partners, as well as grantees and their host organisations, and discovered what that meant in practical detail through experimentation and dialogue.
 We discussed grantee research organisation (RO) practices as well as policies and sought ways to fill gaps if policies were missing.
 Throughout we tried to do this in ways that were meaningful but not time-consuming.
 However, partnerships and successful implementations of programmes are not just dependent on the existence of sensible rules and good processes, but also on ongoing goodwill and mutual trust allowing both implementation and innovation on what has been agreed.
 Financial management relies on honest and reflective communication as much as research does.